AP Source: Martinez, Nationals agree to extend his contract - WHIZ News

 When he initially was hired, Martinez signed a three-year deal with a club option for 2021 that had not yet been picked up by the Nationals.

-After a title defense slowed by injuries and inconsistency during a 60-game season delayed and shortened by the coronavirus pandemic, Washington was 23-34 and last in the NL East before facing the New York Mets on Friday night.
+After a title defense slowed by injuries and inconsistency during a 60-game season delayed and shortened by the coronavirus pandemic, Washington is 23-34 and last in the NL East.
+The Nationals will play a doubleheader against the New York Mets on Saturday after Friday night’s game was postponed by rain.

-It’s the second game of a season-ending four-game series at Nationals Park.

 Martinez was sporting his World Series ring on his right hand when he spoke to reporters via a video chat before word emerged Friday afternoon of a change to his contract.